HugoFara/pylinkage/docs/source/benchmarks.md

 - **`motion_generation()`** applies Burmester theory to a fixed set of poses.
 The work is bounded by the number of poses.
 - **`path_generation()`** has no prescribed timing, so coupler orientation at each precision point is a free variable.
-It searches candidate orientations, runs Burmester synthesis for each, and then **verifies every surviving candidate by simulating it**, which is why it costs **well over a second**.
+It runs Burmester synthesis once per candidate orientation, over a grid that grows exponentially with the number of precision points, which is why it costs **hundreds of milliseconds**.

 ### Where `path_generation()` spends its time